ska-telescope/developer.skatelescope.org/src/getting-started/contrib-guidelines.rst

 For documentation, we recommend that file and directory names do *not* use underscores, but use hyphens.
 We recommend using Thomas Cokelaer's `heading syntax <https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html#headings>`_.
 We suggest updating pages as you work on them to adopt this style.

+When you are writing instructions for a developer or user, do not assume you know the gender of that person.
+Pronouns such as "you", "we" and "they" are all acceptable.
+If you need to refer to the actions of an individual, use singular "they" or a role: "If a team member is struggling with using git, they should contact the System Team for help."
+But you may find that (as in this sentence), you can write a more friendly guideline by using "you".

 Any images you add to documentation should have adequate contrast.
 A good test is to preview or print images out in black and white; if they're still legible, the contrast is likely to be acceptable for people with low vision.
 All images should have alt-text added, unless the same information can be obtained from a figure caption.
 We recommend reading a `guide to writing good alt-text <https://brailleworks.com/how-to-write-amazing-alt-text/>`_.

 Thank you for reading; we hope that you're able to contribute to the SKA.